Infrastructure prerequisites

 Kafka topics related to process instances

-| Configuration Parameter | Default value |
+| Configuration Parameter | Default value | Description |

-Kafka topics related to process versions
+Kafka topics related to process commands

-| Configuration Parameter | Default value |
+| Configuration Parameter | Default value | Description |

 Kafka topics related to user messages

-| Configuration Parameter | Default value |
+| Configuration Parameter | Default value | Description |

 Configuring authorization & access roles

-Set the following environment variables to connect to the identity management platform:| Configuration Parameter | Description |
+Set the following environment variables to connect to the identity management platform:| Environment Variable | Description | Default Value |

-SECURITY_OAUTH2_BASESERVERURL | Base URL of the OAuth2 server |
+SECURITY_OAUTH2_BASESERVERURL | Base URL of the OAuth2 server | |

-SECURITY_OAUTH2_CLIENT_CLIENTID | Client ID for OAuth2 authentication |
+SECURITY_OAUTH2_CLIENT_CLIENT_ID | Client ID for token introspection | |

-SECURITY_OAUTH2_CLIENT_CLIENTSECRET | Client secret for OAuth2 authentication |
+SECURITY_OAUTH2_CLIENT_CLIENT_SECRET | Client secret for token introspection |

 Redis configuration